-There are many different birds at the beach: gulls, ducks, pelicans, sparrows, geese and terns are all popular beach birds to see.
-Even vultures, eagles and other raptors as well as the occasional heron, egret and swallow may be found in beach and shoreline habitats.
-When birders use the term shorebirds, however, they are referring to specific types of birds that are distinct in body shape and behavior.
-There are several types of shorebirds that can occupy beaches, estuaries, marshes and other... shores.
-Understanding the subtle differences between each type can help you learn to identify them more easily.
+There are many different birds that love shores: gulls, ducks, pelicans, sparrows, geese, and terns are all popular beach birds to see.
+Even vultures, eagles, and other raptors as well as the occasional heron, egret, and swallow may be found in beach and shoreline habitats.
+When birders use the term shorebirds, however, they are referring to specific types of birds with distinct body shapes and behaviors.

 01 of 07

-Shorebirds come in many shapes and sizes, but all of them share certain traits, both physically and behaviorally.
-Nearly all shorebirds have a distinct preference for wet habitats and shorelines, both on coasts as well as along inland waterways, marshes or general riparian habitats.
-Most shorebirds are carnivorous and eat a range of insects, mollusks, crustaceans, worms, larvae, tadpoles and similar prey.
-Physically, these birds have round heads, generally longer legs and very useful bills to... probe for food in the sand, mud, gravel and water.
-Many shorebirds are generally gregarious, and mixed flocks that include several distinct types of shorebirds are common.
-During the breeding season, these birds are often shy and will engage in dramatic distraction displays to protect their nests and chicks.
-The term shorebird covers several related bird families that are part of this distinct group, and more than 180 birds could be considered true shorebirds around the world.
+Shorebirds come in many shapes and sizes, but all of them share certain physical and behavioral traits.
+Nearly all shorebirds have a distinct preference for wet habitats and shorelines, both on coasts as well as along inland waterways, marshes, or general riparian habitats.
+Most shorebirds are carnivorous and eat a range of insects, mollusks, crustaceans, worms, larvae, tadpoles, and similar prey.
+Physically, these birds have round heads, generally longer legs, and very useful bills to probe for food in the sand, mud, gravel, and water.
+Many shorebirds are gregarious, and mixed flocks that include several different types of beach birds are common.
+During the breeding season, these birds are often shy and will engage in dramatic distraction displays to protect their ground-level nests and chicks.
+The term shorebird covers several related bird families that are part of this distinct group, and more than 180 species could be considered true shorebirds around the world.

 02 of 07

-Avocets are relatively large wading shorebirds with smaller heads, very thin, sharply upturned bills and exceptionally long, thin legs.
+Avocets are relatively large wading shorebirds with small heads, very thin, sharply upturned bills, and exceptionally long, thin legs.
 There are only four species of avocet, and because there are so few, they are often target birds for birders who travel extensively.
-The black-and-white pied avocet is found in Africa, Europe and Asia, the red-necked avocet is in Australia and the white-headed Andean avocet is in South America.
-The American avocet is the only one found in North America, making... it easily recognizable, especially in its colorful cinnamon-tinged breeding plumage.
+The black-and-white pied avocet is found in Africa, Europe, and Asia, the red-necked avocet is found in Australia, and the white-headed Andean avocet is found in South America.
+The American avocet is the only one found in North America, making it easily recognizable, especially in its colorful cinnamon-tinged breeding plumage.
 All avocets are part of the Recurvirostridae bird family which also includes the stilts.
 These two types of shorebirds are often seen together, even in breeding areas.

 03 of 07

 Jacanas are tropical shorebirds with long, thin legs and very long, very thin toes and talons.
 Those exaggerated toes help these birds walk on top of lily pads and other vegetation in tropical marshes so they can forage over deeper waters without sinking.
-Because these are tropical birds, their plumage is generally more colorful and has warmer tones than most shorebirds, and some jacanas even have red, yellow or orange markings or colorful skin patches.
-There are only eight jacana species in the... world, and they all belong to the family Jacanidae.
+Because these are tropical birds, their plumage is generally more colorful and has warmer tones than most shorebirds.
+Some jacanas even have red, yellow, or orange markings or colorful skin patches.
+There are only eight jacana species in the world, and they all belong to the family Jacanidae.
 According to some classifications, jacanas may be considered more closely related to wading birds than shorebirds, but they can be grouped either way.

 04 of 07